default

 Flystrike is an extremely unpleasant and potentially fatal condition that affects rabbits, usually during the warmer months of the year.
 Flystrike occurs when flies lay their eggs around a rabbit's back end, often attracted by the smell of urine or faeces.
 Within a matter of hours these mature into maggots, which feed on the rabbit by burrowing under the skin.
 This often causes immense damage and is extremely painful.

-Mild cases can be treated by a vet, which involves manually removing all the maggots then treating the wounds (sometimes with surgery).
-If the damage is extensive, it is often kinder to put the rabbit to sleep.
+Rabbits with flystrike need to see a vet as an emergency.
+Mild cases can be treated by manually removing all the maggots then treating the wounds.
+Sometimes this requires surgery, and healing can be a lengthy process.
+Severe flystrike is often fatal, and rabbits may not survive treatment, so if the damage is extensive, it is often kinder to put the rabbit to sleep.

 Flystrike happens more often in warm weather, and in rabbits who have soiled fur (often due to poor diet, obesity or arthritis).
 The risk of flystrike can be reduced by: